rudder server debug fails on SLES 11

 On a SLES11, running rudder server debug fails with following error message (as dictated over the phone)

 iptables 1.4.6 cant initialize table, table NAT does not exist

-#1 Updated by Janos Mattyasovszky about 2 years ago
+#1 Updated by Janos Mattyasovszky over 2 years ago

 Well, I have seen that you get an error when stopping the debugging by Ctrl+C: